RazorGo/nft/README.md

 # nft

-Project is no Master branch.
+Project is on Master branch.